-Although satisfied with their existing arrangements, the CPC framework offered a good range of key benefits to benchmark value and boost sustainability such as multi-supplier further competition, renewable energy options, a dedicated helpdesk, ongoing support and OJEU compliance.
+Although satisfied with their existing arrangements, the CPC framework offered a good range of key benefits to benchmark value and boost sustainability such as multi-supplier further competition, renewable energy options, a dedicated helpdesk, ongoing support and compliance with procurement regulations.

 Following a multi-supplier quotation exercise, 36 month fully fixed contract options were selected for gas and electricity for longer term budget security.
-Throughout the process, UPG made sure all of the Trust’s queries were answered and continually monitored the market to get the best and lowest contracting point.
+Throughout the process, Dukefield Energy made sure all of the Trust’s queries were answered and continually monitored the market to get the best and lowest contracting point.

 The chosen 100% Renewable Electricity contract with Haven Power and SSE Gas contract resulted in combined saving for the Trust of over £160,000 per annum or £480,000 over the full contract term.

 “Accessing the CPC framework was a streamlined and simple processes.
-UPG provided impartial and expert advice and were patient to track the markets downward to a very strong savings level on our behalf.
+Dukefield Energy provided impartial and expert advice and were patient to track the markets downward to a very strong savings level on our behalf.
 We would highly recommend the framework to other fellow CPC Members”

 David Wright – Head of Procurement, King Edward VI Academy Trust Birmingham.